Hudson v. United States: Background

 The Office of the Comptroller of the Currency (OCC) imposed monetary penalties and occupational debarment on banking executives including John Hudson for violating 12 U. S. C. §§ 84(a)(1) and 375b.
 The executives caused two banks in which they were officials, the First National Bank of Tipton and the First National Bank of Hammon, to make certain loans in a manner that unlawfully allowed Hudson to receive the loans' benefit.
 When the government later criminally indicted the executives for essentially the same conduct, they moved to dismiss under the Double Jeopardy Clause of the Fifth Amendment.
 The federal district court ultimately dismissed the indictments, but the Tenth Circuit Court of Appeals reversed, relying on United States v.
 Halper.

 Opinion of the court

 The Supreme Court issued an opinion on December 10, 1997.
-The majority opinion "largely disavowed" the reasoning of Halper and sought to return the state of the law to its state before Halper, but the majority did not overrule it.
-In his concurrence, Justice Breyer described Halper as in a "legal limbo."
+The majority opinion "largely disavowed" the reasoning of Halper and sought to return the law to its state before Halper, but the majority did not overrule it.
+In his concurrence, Justice Breyer described Halper as in a "legal limbo".
 Instead, the majority leaned on tests including the earlier case United States v.
-Ward.
+Ward (1980).
 In other words, the Double Jeopardy Clause prohibits multiple criminal punishments for the same conduct; when Congress labels a penalty as civil, it is possible for it to still be criminal if it was intended as criminal or the effect of it was criminal punishment.
 That said, civil penalties that are merely "remedial" are generally not criminal punishment.
 This determination is based on the text of the statute, not on what actually happened in a particular case.